sarakpyny/MLOps-nlp-manifesto/README.md

 * Strengthened `.gitignore` to exclude data, outputs, models, logs, and secrets
 * Updated installation instructions for portability

+### Phase 5bis — Externalized Data Layer

+* Exported the merged dataset to CSV and Parquet
+* Updated training and feature preparation to rely on the external Parquet dataset instead of local raw files

 ---

 ## Phase 6 — Logging & Tests